sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 \end{equation}
 $$

-But if you mapped to an even higher polynomial space, you'd probably do even better.
+But if you mapped to an *even* higher polynomial space, you'd probably do even better.
 Actually, if you used did an infinite basis function expansion, where $\phi(x) = \{x, x^2, x^3, ...\}$ then it can be shown that you can express ANY function (your spider sense should pointing you toward Taylor polynomials).
 But as you might have guessed, mapping it to high-dimensional space and then taking all those dot products would be computationally expensive.
 Enter the *kernel trick*.

 ### The kernel trick

-A kernel define a dot product at some higher dimensional Hilbert Space (fancy way of saying it possess an inner product and has no "holes" in it).
+A kernel defines a dot product at some higher dimensional Hilbert Space (fancy way of saying it possess an inner product and has no "holes" in it).
 So instead of mapping your $X_1$ and $X_2$ to some high-dimensional space using $\phi(X)$ and then doing a dot product, you can just use the kernel function $\kappa(X_1, X_2)$ to directly calculate this dot product.

-So, the posterior for the bayesian linear regression we can just replace all those high-dimensional dot products (see equations above) with a kernel function:
+In the posterior for the bayesian linear regression we can just replace all those high-dimensional dot products (see equations above) with a kernel function:

 $$
 \begin{equation}